 Optional Palace no 3: Belvedere Palace

 The Belvedere Palace is a historic complex in Vienna located about 30 minutes from the inner city area.
-The complex grounds comprises of two Baroque palaces – the Upper Belvedere (with the stunning interiors and museum) and the Lowe Belvedere (consisting of the Orangery and the Palace Stables).
+The complex grounds comprised of two Baroque palaces – the Upper Belvedere (with the stunning interiors and museum) and the Lowe Belvedere (consisting of the Orangery and the Palace Stables).
 These buildings are set in a Baroque park landscape and also have a Belvedere museum with permanent exhibitions on display.

 The Belvedere served as the summer residence of Prince Eugene of Savoy, who built it as his summer residence.
 He was an accomplished general and art connoisseur.
 His apartments and staterooms are located at the Lower Belvedere.
 The Lower Belvedere and the Orangery are mainly used for temporary exhibitions, and the Palace Stables showcases 150 objects of sacred medieval art.